 So folks, you’re a step ahead here if you’re prepared for this question.
 After you’ve told the vendor you’d like your kilo of tomatoes, he or she is most likely going to ask if you’d like anything else.
 That question usually takes the form of “Avec ceci?”
 If you’d like something else, go ahead and ask for it now.
 If not, you can say “Ca sera tout, merci” (that’ll be all, thanks).

 Remember your manners.

 Nothing will give you away as a foreigner more than forgetting your manners, but I know sometimes when we’re nervous or thinking about a bunch of things, the manners go out the window.
 The French are some of the most polite people I’ve ever encountered so always start off with a friendly bonjour and end with a s’il vous plaît and merci.
 The marché is no exception.

 Feel free to tack on a bonne journée au revoir at the end before leaving for good measure.
 Also, a smile never hurt anyone!

 Don’t ask for something not in season.

 The French marchés and grocery stores don’t import produce from all over the world in the off-season just so it’s available to the consumer.
 So if you don’t see something, it most likely means they don’t have it.
 That means don’t ask for strawberries or cherries in January, OK?
 The French are experts at making do with what’s in season.
-And Mother Nature thanks them.
+And Mother Nature thanks them for it.

 So there you go, you’re ready for the French marché!
 Enjoy!